anttijuu/O4-server/README.md

 # O3-chat-server

-A Java chat server implemented for Programming 3 course.
-The course teachers server side programming.
+A Java chat server implemented for Programming 4 course.
+The course teachers client side GUI programming.

-Implementation is configurable due to the stepwise advancement of the course.
-This is why code has lots of places where e.g. checking is done if content is either text only or `application/json`.

-First, students implement a simple server with HTTP, without encryption and text only content.
-Then gradually HTTPS is added, along with JSON payload, database for storing the chat messages, etc.

-For this, the `chatserver.properties` contains settings one can use to switch these features on or off.
+For this, the `chatserver.properties` contains settings one can use to modify the behaviour of the server.

 The server uses a self signed certificate.
-If using a real one,

 ## Building